GuyMarkovich/Sudoku_Solver_CS/README.md

 If a board is entered via a file, a solution file will be created in the same directory.

 In all cases a solution if one is found will be displayed to console.

+* Due to utilizing a backtracking algorithm, this solver will struglle with harder boards despite my best efforts (in the time given) to optimize the solution function